ForeverScape/foreverscape-captions/README.md

 <h3>dev tools</h3>
 to work on HTML files, I would suggest Submlime Text. http://www.sublimetext.com/

-to work with PHP files, get Phpcs plubin for Sublime. http://neverstopbuilding.com/sublime-plugins-for-php

 to work with version control, get github desktop (not my first choice).
 I'm not sure the best for ios.
 Or the official Github client: https://mac.github.com/ Or This one https://www.atlassian.com/software/sourcetree/overview

 An FTP client like cyberduck: http://cyberduck.en.softonic.com/mac

 <h3>learning</h3>